hrydgard/ppsspp-site/docs/reference/custom-background-music.md

 Afterwards you can visit the Radio Station during daytime.

 The message "Unable to play the selected song." shows up when the selected MP3 file doesn't contain a valid [ID3v1 or ID3v2 tag](https://en.wikipedia.org/wiki/ID3).
-You can use any tag editor to add it, any respectful music player app has one built into them.
+You can use any tag editor to add it, any respectable music player app has one built into them.
 Even the one accessible through Windows file explorer is sufficient: right click on MP3 file, navigate to `Properties -> Details`, edit the Value of any Property, then click `Apply`.
 The files don't need to contain any actual metadata, just the ID3 tag to exist.